nicktobolski/bananacci/README.md

 **Enhanced Windows volume control with visual feedback**

 Bananacci Volume provides an improved volume control experience with smooth 14-step increments and visual banana emoji feedback.

+## 🎯 The Problem This Solves

+Ever tried to find the perfect volume on a powerful audio system, only to discover that Windows gives you a brutal choice between "whisper quiet" and "wake the neighbors"?

+**The Issue with Default Windows Volume:**
+- **Extreme ranges**: With high-end speakers, you might need only 0-2% volume, but Windows doesn't give you enough granularity in that critical low range
+- **Too many steps**: Default Windows volume has ~50 increments - navigating through them is tedious and inhuman
+- **Poor feedback**: The tiny system volume indicator disappears instantly and shows confusing percentages

+**The 🍌 Solution:**
+- **Smart 14-step curve**: Carefully designed volume levels that give you precision where you need it most
+- **Visual feedback**: Large, clear banana emojis that show exactly where you are
+- **Smooth transitions**: No jarring volume jumps - everything fades beautifully
+- **Delightfully absurd**: Because computing should be fun, not frustrating

+## Known Issues
+- **Increased banana consumption**: Being constantly reminded of bananas makes me want to constantly eat them.

 ## ✨ Features